ninogarcia/Case-Study-Using-R-and-PowerBI/README.md

 # Google Certificate Case Study - Employee Attrition for Healthcare

 ## Introduction
-This exploratory analysis case study is towards Capstome project requirement for Google Data Analytics Professional Certificate.
+This exploratory analysis case study is towards Capstone project requirement for Google Data Analytics Professional Certificate.
 The case study involves a Dataset of Employee Attrition for Healthcare.

 The analysis will follow the 6 phases of the Data Analysis process: Ask, Prepare, Process, Analyze, and Act (APPAA).